lgtm-migrator/vsarVSTS-Test-Case-Explorer/src/TestCaseExplorer/content/Overview.md

 The **Test Case Explorer** extension gives you features to manage your test cases better.

-This extension helps you manage your test cases
+The more test cases you have in your project the more challenging it can be to select the right tests to run.
+This extension helps you manage your test cases better, including features to help you:

 * **Find test cases** - pivot test cases by different dimensions such as area path, iteration path, priority, state and test plan.
 * Filter test cases showing